 Using transcriptions as novel category labels

 Last, we examined whether there was a learning advantage to the more wordlike imitations emerging through iterated repetition compared to direct imitations of the source of the sound.
-The advantage of word cues as opposed to environmental cues to a particular category is that words activate more categorical representations useful in generalizing across idiosyncratic differences between category members (Edmiston and Lupyan 2015).
+An advantage of word cues as opposed to environmental cues to a particular category is that words activate more categorical representations useful in generalizing across idiosyncratic differences between category members (Edmiston and Lupyan 2015).
 Therefore, we hypothesized that transcriptions of the more wordlike forms emerging through repeated imitation should be easier to generalize to new category members than transcriptions from direct imitations.

 When participants had to generalize the meaning of the novel label to new category members (new sounds), they were faster when the label came from transcriptions of later generation imitations than from transcriptions of first generation imitations, b = -114.13 (52.06), t = -2.19.
 The effect can be further localizing within each block.
 Comparing RTs on the trials leading up to a block transition and the trials immediately after the block transition revealed a reliable interaction between block transition and the generation of the transcribed label, b = -146.75 (65.47), t = -2.24.
 This suggests that in addition to becoming more stable both in terms of acoustic and orthographic properties, imitations that have been more repeated may also be easier to learn as category labels.

 Response times across blocks in the category learning experiment.
-Each new block introduced four new sounds into the categories participants were learning the names of.
-Participants who learned labels that were actually transcriptions from the end of the transmission chain branches were faster to generalize these labels to new category members than participants who learned labels transcribed directly from imitations of the source sounds.
+Participants learned the labels for sounds in each category.
+Each new block introduced four new sounds into the categories.
+Participants who learned labels that were transcriptions from later generation imitation in the transmission chain were faster to generalize these labels to new category members than participants who learned labels transcribed directly from imitations of the source sounds.

 Cost to generalizing to new category members at block transition.